MicrosoftDocs/learn-scaffolding/content-templates/intro-to-product/2-what-is-it.md

         Repeat this pattern multiple times if multiple concepts are needed.

     Heading:
-        "What is <concept>?"
+        "## What is <concept>?"

     Pattern:
         1. H2 heading.
         2. Lead sentence that gives a definition "<concept> is..." (ensure this is a definition, do not give use cases like "<concept> lets you...").
         3. Additional text as needed (typically 1-3 paragraphs total, integrate the lead sentence into the first paragraph).
-        4. Visual like an image, table, blockquote, code sample, or list (image preferred).
+        4. Visual like an image, table, list, code sample, or blockquote (image preferred).

     Example:
         (Note: the product "Logic Apps" implements business processes in the cloud; therefore, "business process" is a background concept.)